uc-cdis/gen3.org/content/resources/user/submit-data/sower.md

 `authz` and `acl` are an Arborist resource or a Gen3 path following the Gen3 structure of programs and projects.
 The Gen3 resource path in the `authz` field must be able to map to user-permissions provided during an authorization sync (e.g. from dbGaP or a `user.yaml`). `acl` is only advised if you want to customize access to individual objects within a bucket, since Identity and Access Management (IAM) permissions will generally apply to all objects within a bucket.
 Please contact us if more information are required.
 If the bucket contains too many files to download locally, [CTDIS-owned scripts](https://github.com/uc-cdis/cloud-automation/blob/master/doc/bucket-manifest.md) can generate an object manifest of an s3 bucket in cloud-automation.

-- The manifest needs to be indexed, which is done by uploading the TSV file using the [Gen3 python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/README.md#indexing-manifest) (not the gen3-client) or in the [user interface (UI)](https://gen3.datacommons.io/indexing).
-If the UI does not appear on the commons of your interest (after replacing the core url), please get in contact with us to set up the environment.
-In the UI, you can select and upload the manifest:
+- The manifest needs to be indexed, which is done by uploading the TSV file using the [Gen3 python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/README.md#indexing-manifest), not the gen3-client, or in the [user interface (UI)](https://gen3.datacommons.io/indexing).
+If the UI does not appear on the commons of your interest (after replacing the core url of the commons in the link), please get in contact with us to set up the environment.
+In the UI, you can select and index the manifest by clicking "Index Files":

     ![index_upload](http://alpha.gen3.org/resources/user/submit-data/index_upload.png)

     Please do not navigate away from this page until the indexing operation is complete.

 - After indexing, download the manifest that includes now the GUIDs from either the UI or using the [Gen3 python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/README.md#download-manifest).
 Select 'Download Manifest' after the indexing operation has finished:

     ![index_download](http://alpha.gen3.org/resources/user/submit-data/manifest_download.png)

     Note that the GUID represents now the `object_id` property in the Gen3 data dictionary for the category `data_files`.